 Owing to the shortage of staff and resources presently:

-- ArchComms at this time is unable to assist parishes and church organisations to set up or maintain their digital platforms such as websites, social media channels and mobile apps.
+- ArchComms does not assist parishes and church organisations to set up or maintain their digital platforms such as websites, social media channels and mobile apps.

-- Media coverage for parish events is managed by individual churches (although we may be called upon to provide advice and vetting of Media Releases for Archdiocese level events).
+- We do not manage media coverage for local parish events (although for Archdiocese-level events, ArchComms may be called upon to provide advice and vetting of Media Releases).

 - For Parishes and Church Organisations with their own resources: we do not provide editorial or PR services.

-* Consultation: We provide these services to all Archdiocesan organisations and parishes on a Consulting basis.
+* Consultation: ArchComms provide these services to Archdiocesan organisations and parishes on a Consulting basis when resources are available.